ElvinEfendi/elvinefendi.github.io/_posts/2012-06-23-added-new-features-to-the-mongoid-history-gem.markdown

 title: "added new features to the mongoid history gem"
 date: 2012-06-23 14:56
 comments: true
-categories: [mongoid, mongoid_history, gem, ruby, rails, track refenreced models, group history tracks]
+tags: [mongoid, mongoid_history, gem, ruby, rails, track refenreced models, group history tracks]
 ---

 Nowadays I work on a SaaS application.
 We develop using RoR and MongoDB.
 As an ODM we use Mongoid.
 About two weeks ago I had a requirement to track all changes to an object and show this changes in groups.
 To solve this problem
 I chose mongoid_history gem developed by [@dblock](http://twitter.com/#!/dblockdotorg).
 It is a cool gem.